crywolf/mkchlog/README.md

 Commit messages should contain descriptive information about the change.
 However not all of it is suitable to be in the changelog.
 Each commit must be explicitly marked as either skipped or has some basic information filled.
 Commits with `changelog: skip` will obviously not be included in the changelog.

-Commits with `inherit: all` will simply include both title and description of the commit in the changelog.
+By default both **title** (first line of the commit message) and **description** (rest of the commit message if present) will be included in the changelog.
 This should be used when the commit message and description is equally useful for developers and users.

-`inherit` could also accept additional options like `title` to only copy the title.
-`section` is mandatory and defines in which section the change belongs.
+`section` is mandatory and defines in which section of the changelog the change belongs.

-`title` and `description` are those intended for the user.
+`title` and `description` fields are those intended for the user and can override the default values extracted from the commit message.
 The fictious "TOCTOU vulnerability fix" commit message above is hopefully a clear example.
 For users it describes how it impacts them while for programmers it explains technical details of the issue.
 `title-is-enough: true` explicitly opts-out of description, intended for situation when additional information is not needed for the user.